Frequently Asked Questions

 Yes.
 Evening appointments (after 5pm on weekdays) and weekend appointments (Saturday and Sunday) are available.
 These are priced at a premium above the standard weekday rate — $175 for evenings, $200 for weekends — as listed on our fees page.

 Yes, unequivocally.
 Every client is served with equal respect, professionalism, and care.
-Parker Visual Notary Services is proudly LGBTQIA+ affirming, and this commitment is not conditional or situational.
+Parker Visual Notary Services is proudly LGBTQIA+ inclusive, and this commitment is not conditional or situational.
 All signers are welcomed without exception.

 It's a complimentary, non-legal procedural check included with every appointment.
 Before we arrive, we confirm that signers have valid ID, that all required parties will be present, and that documents appear complete for signing.
 This is an administrative service only — not a legal review or substitute for legal advice.